How to generate an OpenAPI document with FastAPI

 , there is a third way.
 We can add the top-level x-speakeasy-name-override

-extension to our OpenAPI spec, allowing Speakeasy to override these generated names when it generates SDK code.
+extension to our OpenAPI document, allowing Speakeasy to override these generated names when it generates SDK code.

 To add this extension, follow the Speakeasy guide on changing method names.